cnizinski/uoc-cnn-uncertainty/README.md

-# uncertainty_pkg
+# uoc-cnn-uncertainty
-Package for training keras CNNs on SEM images, making predictions with uncertainty, and visualizing learned features
+Package for training keras CNNs on SEM images, making predictions with uncertainty, and visualizing learned features.
+For use with University of Utah uranium ore concentrate (UOC) images.

 ## Modules and Functions
 ### helpers.py